Larger-than-life software mogul John McAfee dies in Spain by suicide, lawyer says

 The colourful tech founder was detained on Oct.
 3 at the Barcelona airport as he was about to board a flight to Istanbul with a British passport, a Spanish police source said at the time.

 McAfee worked for NASA, Xerox and Lockheed Martin before launching the world's first commercial anti-virus in 1987.
-He sold his software company to Intel in 2011 and no longer had any involvement in the business.
+Intel bought the business in 2011, when McAfee himself no longer had any involvement.
 The program still carries his name and has 500 million users worldwide.

 Spain's high court said on Wednesday it agreed to extradite McAfee to the United States.
 The regional justice department confirmed that a U.S. man aged 75 awaiting extradition was found dead in his cell on Wednesday.
 Prison authorities were investigating the cause of death.